Tauffer-Consulting/domino-docs/docs/run_domino/run_locally_compose.md

 domino platform run-compose --use-config-file
 ```

-:::note
+:::info
-When running with --use-config-file, all defined flags in CLI will be ignored and the values from the config file will be used instead.
+When running with `--use-config-file``, all defined flags in CLI will be ignored and the values from the config file will be used instead.
 :::